NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- NC State has combined with its opponents to score more than 62.5 points just once this year.
+- NC State has combined with its opponents to score more than 62.5 points just one time this year.

-- North Carolina and its opponents have combined to score more than 62.5 points in six of 11 games this season.

-- Friday's total is 7.5 points lower than the two team's combined 70 points per game average.

-- These two squads combine to allow 50.1 points per game, 12.4 fewer than this contest's over/under.
+- The two teams combine to score 70 points per game, 7.5 more than the total in this contest.

-- The Wolf Pack and their opponents score an average of 54.2 points per game, 8.3 fewer than Friday's total.

-- In 2021, games involving the Tar Heels have averaged a total of 67.2 points, 4.7 more than the set total in this contest.
+- The 67.2 PPG average total in Tar Heels games this season is 4.7 points more than this game's over/under.

 NC State Stats and Trends